shortcow36/ISMOWP/README.md

 ## Recording of Demonstration

 > Note: Jitteriness in the frontend pages reloading is due to the way our Live Server extension is configured.
-Whenever we push new data to either of our frontend databases, each webpage performs a hot-reload.
+Whenever we push new data to either of our frontend databases, both webpage performs a hot-reload.
+That's why we seem them both refresh twice for each one change we make.
 We intentionally left this in as a trade-off so that we don't have to manually refresh the Gradebook to see our changes appear.

 [click here to download recording of demonstration](./images/ismwop-demo-recording.mp4)